Primošten old town peninsula on the Dalmatian coast

 From Island Fortress to Peninsula Town

 Primošten developed in the 15th century as a fortified island settlement.
-Its name comes from the Croatian word "primostiti," meaning "to bridge," referring to the drawbridge that once connected the island to the mainland.
-Over time, the settlement expanded and became the peninsula town it is today.
+Its name comes from the Croatian verb "primostiti" — meaning "to bridge" — a reference to the drawbridge that once linked the island to the mainland.
+Over time the settlement expanded into the peninsula town it is today.

-The surrounding area is also known for its remarkable dry-stone vineyards in Bucavac and Široke — a traditional agricultural landscape where Babić grapes have been cultivated for centuries among carefully laid stone walls, a living testament to Dalmatian ingenuity and patience.
+The surrounding area is also known for its remarkable dry-stone vineyards in Bucavac and Široke — a traditional agricultural landscape where Babić grapes have been cultivated for centuries among carefully laid stone walls, a living testament to Dalmatian patience and ingenuity.

 Things to Do & See